Arrow of a compass is pointing compliance text on the compass.

 Against this backdrop, caller ID reputation management has emerged as an essential component of call center compliance and performance management.
 Without software that can monitor the health of caller IDs and support smarter dialing strategies to avoid “Spam” and “Scam Likely” labels, key performance metrics are likely to take a nosedive.

-State Mini-TCPAs
+State mini-TCPAs

 Meanwhile, the last few years have also seen the rise of the so-called “mini-TCPA.”
 In the wake of the Facebook v.
 Duguid ruling, an increasing number of state legislatures have taken to enacting their own restrictions on calling and texting consumers.
 We’ve seen laws codified in states like Florida, Oklahoma, Michigan, and Georgia, with even more legislatures drawing up their own similar bills.